 - Contain the breach.

-- Evaluate the associated risks.
+- Evaluate the risk of serious harm.

-- Consider notifying affected individuals.
+- Consider notifying affected individuals and OIC.

 - Prevent a repeat.

 Each step is detailed below.
 Where possible, the first three steps should be undertaken concurrently.
 The last step includes longer-term solutions and prevention strategies.